How to Write an Essay Introduction | 4 Steps & Examples

 A good introduction paragraph is an essential part of any academic essay.
 It sets up your argument and tells the reader what to expect.

-The main goals of your introduction are to:
+The main goals of an introduction are to:

-- Catch your reader’s attention and interest.
+- Catch your reader’s attention.

-- Give context and background on your topic.
+- Give background on your topic.

 This introduction example is taken from our interactive essay example on the history of Braille.

 Step 1: Hook your reader